Mariatta/mariatta.github.io/content/pages/about.rst

 - Several `movies`_ have my name at the end credit, if you wait long enough for it to appear... 😜

+- I had the honor of writing the foreword to Dan Bader's book, Python Tricks: A Buffet of Awesome Python Features.
+You can buy the book from `Amazon`_.

 You can `paypal.me <https://paypal.me/mariatta>`_ if you want to.